 The reporting currency of the Company is the U.S. dollar.
 The U.S. dollar is the functional currency for all subsidiaries, and therefore, foreign currency denominated monetary assets and liabilities are remeasured into U.S. dollars at exchange rates at the balance sheet date, and foreign currency denominated non-monetary assets and liabilities are remeasured into U.S. dollars at historical exchange rates.
 Gains or losses from foreign currency remeasurement and settlements are included in other income (expense), net in the consolidated statements of operations.
-Net foreign exchange losses were \$2.5 million for the year ended December 31, 2021 and 2020.
+Net foreign exchange losses were \$2.5 million for the year ended December 31, 2022 and not material for the years ended December 31, 2021 and 2020.